 What is the energy price cap?

-The energy price cap sets a limit on the amount that energy suppliers can charge you for each unit of gas and electricity, and also sets a maximum daily standing charge.
+The energy price cap sets a limit on the amount that energy suppliers can charge customers on standard variable tariffs for gas and electricity.

-• While your energy bill can still go up or down depending on how much gas and electricity you use, the price per unit and standing charge will never go above the cap.
-A price cap applies regardless of how you pay.
+While your energy bill can still go up or down depending on how much gas and electricity you use, the price per unit and standing charge will never be above the cap.
+If you are on a standard variable tariff, the price cap applies regardless of how you pay.

 Will the energy price cap affect you?